 |r||[ɾ ~ r ~ ɹ ~ ɹ̠ ~ ɻ ~ ʁ]|

 Globasa's vowels (a, e, i, o, u) are pronounced as in Spanish, Italian or Esperanto.

 |o||/o̞/||as in more||oko eye|

 |u||/u/||as in flu||mumu cattle (bull/cow)|

-In certain cases, primarily in poetry and song lyrics, e in word-final position of onomatopoeic words or in word-initial position (when followed by -s- and another consonant) may be rendered silent and replaced by an apostrophe.
+In certain cases, primarily in poetry and song lyrics, e in word-initial position (when followed by -s- and another consonant) may be rendered silent and replaced by an apostrophe.

 espesyal or 'spesyal